Load low-bandwidth site?

 With a growing, cross-continental membership, virtual engagement is key to GISF’s work.
 We run live streams, online briefings, and the GISF chat facility, hosted by Mattermost.

-The GISF chat channels allow our members to communicate with their whole network at the touch of a button.
-It allows members to:
+The GISF chat channels allow our members and associates to communicate with their whole network at the touch of a button.
+It allows you to:

-• Share knowledge on specific topics through opt-in channels like digital security, and
+• Share knowledge on specific topics through opt-in channels like digital security

 • Ask tailored questions to your needs.

-Our member website provides access to a wide range of services for all those interested in security risk management, including:
+Our member website is private and provides access to a wide range of services for all those interested in security risk management, including:

-• Virtual and face-to-face events that cover a variety of topics linked with improving security risk management, and
+• Virtual and face-to-face events that cover a variety of topics linked with improving security risk management

 • A curated themes page providing guidance on a range of emerging and foundational topics impacting humanitarian security.